webdriverio-community/wdio-electron-service/docs/common-issues-debugging.md

 Since it is useful for this and other issues, the service automatically adds `--no-sandbox` to the `appArgs` whenever a custom `appArgs` is not provided.
 If you need to override this, you can do so by setting the `appArgs` capability to an empty array.

-Another workaround is to run `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` before running your tests.
+Another workaround is to run `sudo sysctl -q -w kernel.apparmor_restrict_unprivileged_userns=0` before running your tests.